The tropical critical point and mirror symmetry: Introduction

 \subsection{Acknowledgements}

 The authors thank Mohammad Akhtar for useful discussions at the start of this project.
-The second author also thanks Denis Auroux, Agnes Gadbled, Sergey Galkin, Yank\i\ Lekili, Dima Panov and Lauren Williams for helpful conversations.
+The second author also thanks Denis Auroux, Agnes Gadbled, Sergey Galkin, Yank\i\ Lekili, Dima Panov and Lauren Williams and Chris Woodward for helpful conversations.